 Dorsey also spends half of each day at Twitter and the other half at Square.
 “On days beginning with T, I start at Twitter in the morning, then go to Square in the afternoon,” he tells Fast Company.

 Now, this schedule won’t necessarily work for everyone.
-But it’s a great example of how people can use weekly scheduling to organize their calendar and make their work weeks more manageable.
+But it’s a great example of how people can use weekly scheduling to organize their calendars and make their workweeks more manageable.

 That’s why we’re providing a how-to guide for planning your weekly schedule—including tips for starting, strategizing, and maintaining your new calendar.

 A weekly schedule not only keeps you on track with your business goals, but it also allows you to effectively make time for other personal experiences and creative projects.
 It even helps you be a better collaborator to colleagues and clients by ensuring that your tasks are parsed out throughout the week.